 The exercise of determining the rational to support local stock management should be done by managers using the expertise within the IFCA team.
-For the bivalve species above, it could be argued that it is appropriate to manage as single management units within the Devon & Severn jurisdiction because:
+For the bivalve species above, it could be argued that it is appropriate to manage as single management units within the Southern jurisdiction because:

-- The estuarine water flow and recirculation characteristics of many of Devon & Severn's major estuarine rivers means there are ecosystem characteristics which may support the rational for managing certain species as an inshore management unit. - Shellfish are more likely to be self-recruiting. - In their adult phase the species are either sessile or have a low range and are not migratory. - For bivalves, international examples of best practise support geographic based management on beds.
+- The estuarine water flow and recirculation characteristics of the Poole Harbour and Solent means there are ecosystem characteristics which may support the rational for managing certain species as an inshore management unit. - Shellfish are more likely to be self-recruiting. - In their adult phase the species are either sessile or have a low range and are not migratory. - For bivalves, international examples of best practise support geographic based management on beds.